 - Sample Output: determines which sample signal will be present on exciter's rear panel PILOT/ MPX SAMPLE OUT BNC connector.
-Select Pilot (default setting, pilot sample present) or MPX (Composite) (composite baseband signal present). - Audio Delay: select Enabled, then enter value in the allowable range of 0 to 12000 ms. Default is 0.
+Select Pilot (default setting, pilot sample present) or MPX (Composite) (composite baseband signal present). - Audio Delay: select Enabled, then enter value in the allowable range of 0 to 12,000 ms. Default is 0.
 Audio Delay is used to time align the receiver output of decoded analog and digital audio signals. - Mod Loss Timeout: select Enabled or Disabled, as required.
-If Enabled is selected, the following sub-fields will appear:F - Action: select the action to take on the loss of a modulating signal post the timeout period.
-Select Alarm Only (no resulting action), Inhibit (inhibits the RF output and fans until the audio returns) or Change Preset (changes the active preset). - Mod Loss Preset: displayed only if Action is set to Change Preset.
+If Enabled is selected, the following sub-fields will appear: - Action: Alarm only (no resulting action), RF Inhibit (inhibits the RF output and fans until the audio returns) or Change Preset (changes the active preset). - Mod Loss Preset: displayed only if Action is set to Change Preset.
 Select the preset from the drop down list that will activate upon the loss of a modulating signal, post the timeout period. - Timeout Minutes: sets the delay, in minutes, between modulation loss detection and the resulting action.
 Enter a value in the allowable range of 0 and 255 minutes. - Timeout Seconds: sets the delay, in seconds, between modulation loss detection and the resulting action.
 Enter a value in the allowable range of 0 and 59.9 seconds. - Threshold: sets the threshold for modulation loss detection.
-Enter a value in the allowable range of 0 and 100%. (see Configuring a Mod Loss Backup Preset on page 3.4.4 for detailed instructions). - Hard Limiter: select Enabled, then enter the hard limit threshold percentage (allowable range is 0-160%, defaulted to 140%).
+Enter a value in the allowable range of 0 and 100%. (see Changing the OS Password on page 3.4.4 for detailed instructions). - Hard Limiter: select Enabled, then enter the hard limit threshold percentage (allowable range is 0-160%, defaulted to 140%).
 If enabled, the modulation level will be limited (audio signal clipped or distorted) if it exceeds the hard limit threshold.